async_notifier 0.6.0

 counter.stackTrace

-// Control its states:
+// Control its future or stream:

 counter.cancel(); // works for future!